gwyatt40/PID-Motor-Control/README.md

   - Understand how a code works before trying it- I began to completely read over codes and try to figure out exactly what they were doing towards the end of the project, but at the beginning I immediately tested any code I found and moved on to the next if it didn't work.
 This wasted time and meant that I might have missed easily fixable errors in otherwise functional codes.

-Need: photos, our actual fritzing added to doc,comment and caption codes, put each archive code in own correct folder, fix screenshot lnk issue
+Need:  ,comment and caption codes, put each archive code in own correct folder,